numpy/user-survey-2020-details/site/content/demographics.md

 ## Primary Use-Case

-1072 respondents provided information about the primary context in which they use NumPy.
+{glue:text}`num_primary_use_respondents` respondents provided information about the primary context in which they use NumPy.

 ```{code-cell} ipython3
 ---